crowdsecurity/magento-symfony-cache/CROWDSEC_DEVELOPER_GUIDE_V2.md

 - Commit modification with some message like `feat(*): Update files to 5.x.y version of symfony/cache`

+### Copy of some `v6` files

 - In the `symfony-cache-origin` folder, retrieve and checkout to the latest `v6.0` `symfony/cache` tags:
   - `git fetch origin`
   - `git checkout v6.0.x`

-- Replace each file with a copy of `symfony-cache-origin` file
+- Replace each specific file with a copy of `symfony-cache-origin` file

 ```bash
 rsync -rv --files-from=./.modified_files.txt  --exclude '.git' ../symfony-cache-origin/  ./
 ```

-- For each modified files, add the comment `We copy the 6.0.x version on symfony/cache package`
+- For each modified file, add the comment `We copy the 6.0.x version on symfony/cache package`

 - Commit modification with some message like `feat(*): Update specifics files to 6.0.y version of symfony/cache`

+### Final step

-- Update the `replace` part of the `composer.json` to match with the new `V5.x.y` replaced version of `symfony/cache` package.
+- Update the `replace` part of the `composer.json` to match with the new `v5.x.y` replaced version of `symfony/cache` package.

+**N.B**: This specific version must be exactly required in the `crowdsec/bouncer` package before updating the Magento 2 module to use the new tag of `crowdsec/magento-symfony-cache` that we will push below.

 - Update the `CROWDSEC_CHANGELOG_V2.md` file by add some `v2.x.y` tag description

 - Add, commit and push your modification to the `branch-2.0.0-php-8` branch.

 - Create and push a tag for this new version:
-  - `git tag v2.y.z`
+  - `git tag v2.x.y`
-  - `git push origin v2.y.z`
+  - `git push origin v2.x.y`